The Rocky Mountains in Canada

 Waterton Lakes National Park

-The fourth ever national park to be constructed in Canada, Waterton is located in Alberta, bordering a national park in Montana in the United States.
+The fourth-ever national park to be constructed in Canada, Waterton is located in Alberta, bordering a national park in Montana in the United States.
 It is named after an English Naturalist, Charles Waterton.
 Stretching from the Rockies to the Canadian Prairies, which are grasslands, plains, and lowlands in Canada, Waterton is a relatively smaller park, spanning only some five hundred square kilometres.
 Although it’s open all year the peak tourist season here is from July to August.
-It’s picturesque landscape consists of lakes, waterfalls, streams, rocks, and mountains.
-In fact, it’s got one of the deepest lakes found anywhere in the Canadian Rocky Mountains.
+Its picturesque landscape consists of lakes, waterfalls, streams, rocks, and mountains.
+It’s one of the deepest lakes found anywhere in the Canadian Rocky Mountains.
 It’s known for the diverse wildlife that’s found here and also for the gorgeous wildflowers that can be spotted all over.
 It is also a UNESCO World Heritage Site, as part of the Waterton-Glacier International Peace Park.
 Tourists would find many trails here for hiking as well as mountain biking.

 Yoho National Park